openebs-archive/openebs-docs/docs/storageengine.md

 ------

-`Feature status: Pre-Alpha /Experimental.
-Users are advised to use this feature with caution.`
+`Feature status: Alpha / Experimental.

 ## Overview of a Storage Engine